 Acquired disorders may also disrupt the structure of the podocyte foot processes and filtration slits and cause proteinuria.
 The foot processes retract and the podocytes make broad flat contacts with the basement membrane, a condition known as podocyte effacement.
 The major disorders that disrupt the filtration barrier are diabetes mellitus, hypertension, and glomerulonephritis.
 In diabetes mellitus, hyperglycemia and/or reduced insulin signaling trigger a set of changes in the filtration membrane that cause a loss of selectivity and result in proteinuria.
 Hypertension is damaging because the high pressure in the glomerular capillaries damages the filtration membrane.
 In glomerulonephritis, there is inflammatory damage to the filtration membrane due to immunological attack.

 When proteinuria is severe (greater than 3.5g/day), it is called nephrotic syndrome.
 Nephrotic syndrome consists of a set of signs and symptoms, and may occur as a consequence of any of the various diseases that affect the filtration membrane.
 Excessive proteinuria causes a low level of protein in the plasma.
 This combined with sodium retention leads to edema.
 Other signs of nephrotic syndrome are hyperlipidemia and hypertension.

 The degree of proteinuria is a good predictor for the progression of chronic renal disease.
-This is due to the fact that high levels of protein in the filtrate have a pathogenic effect on the renal tubules.
+This is due to the fact that high levels of protein in the filtrate have a damaging effect on the renal tubules.
 Increased endocytosis of protein by renal tubular cells ultimately stimulates inflammation and fibrosis, and leads to the loss of nephrons.